-AC FUNDAMENTALS...prepares student to analyze electrical circuits using AC math, analyze AC waveforms, measure and analyze AC power, analyze capacitors and inductors in DC and AC circuits, analyze AC circuits containing reactance and calculate resonance, apply the elements and properties of basic measuring circuits, and describe transformer characteristics.
-PREREQUISITE: 10620105 DC Fundamentals or 10660105 DC Fundamentals COLLEGE TECHNICAL MATHEMATICS 1A...prepares student to solve linear, quadratic, and relational equations; graph; formula rearrangement; solve systems of equations; percent; proportions; and operations on polynomials.
-Emphasis on the application of skills to technical problems.
-PREREQS: 10834110 Elem Algebra w Apps or 10804107 College Math or 31457318 Ind Mtnc Trades Math or 31420320 Mach Tool Math or math placement assmt equiv
+AC FUNDAMENTALS...prepares the student to analyze electrical circuits using AC math, analyze AC waveforms, measure and analyze AC power, analyze capacitors and inductors in DC and AC circuits, analyze AC circuits containing reactance and calculate resonance, applythe elements and properties of basic measuring circuits, and describe transformer characteristics.
+PREREQUISITE: 10620105 DC Fundamentals or 10660105 DC Fundamentals

+COLLEGE TECHNICAL MATHEMATICS 1A...prepares the student to solve linear, quadratic, and relational equations; graph; formula rearrangement; solve systems of equations; percent; proportions; and operations on polynomials.
+Emphasis will be on the application of skills to technical problems.
+PREREQUISITES: 10834110 Elementary Algebra w Apps or 10804107 College Mathematics or 31457318 Ind Mtnc Trades Math or 31420320 Machine Tool Math or math placement assessment equivalent

-DC FUNDAMENTALS...prepares student to convert values to scientific and engineering notations; calculate math quantities; describe basic atomic theory; identify basic electrical terms; use established symbols standards; describe DC voltage characteristics and current sources and electrical resistance; measure & analyze electrical quantities in series and parallel circuits; desolder/solder single lead components.
-COREQUISITE: 10804113 College Tech Math 1A or 10804115 College Tech Math 1
+DC FUNDAMENTALS...prepares the student to convert values to scientific and engineering notations; calculate math quantities; describe basic atomic theory; identify basic electrical terms; use established symbols standards; describe DC voltage characteristics and current sources and electrical resistance; measure and analyze electrical quantities in series and parallel circuits; and desolder/solder single lead components.
+COREQUISITE: 10804113 College Tech Math 1 A or 10804115 College Tech Math 1 or 10804198 Calculus 1 or 10804118 Interm Algebra with Apps

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
-COREQUISITE: 10838105 Intro Reading & Study Skills or Reading plcmnt assessment equiv or CONDITION: 610062 Agribusiness/Financial Basic prog adms met
+COREQUISITE: 10838105 Intro to Reading and Study Skills or Reading placement assessment equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

 ELECTROMECHANICAL SYSTEMS...prepares the student to communicate with, tune, run, and troubleshoot Allen-Bradley servos; utilize electrical control of hydraulic systems, explore PID control of motor speed; and investigate open and closed loop control systems.
-PREREQUISITES: 10620104 Fluid Power 2 and 10620110 AC Fund or 10660110 AC Fund
+PREREQUISITES: 10620104 Fluid Power 2 or 10620155 Hydraulics and Pneumatics COREQUISITE: 10620110 AC Fundamentals or 10660110 AC Fundamentals

-ENERGY AND SOLAR POWER...provides learner with an overview of electrical energy generation and distribution and its relationship to the renewable energy industry.
+ENERGY AND SOLAR POWER...provides the learner with an overview of electrical energy generation and distribution and its relationship to the renewable energy industry.
 Various types of electric energy systems are compared and contrasted.
 Solar Energy and its differing applications, including solar hot water and passive solar, are explored.
 Students will measure the output of a photovoltaic array and learn how a PV system can be integrated into the existing infrastructure.

-ENERGY POWER AND FORCE...studies laws and theories of electric power generation that govern motion and how to apply them to a range of concepts including rotational inertia, acceleration, velocity, lift, force, torque, etc. Studies the law of Conservation of Energy and basic atomic theory and how these concepts apply to electric power generation.
+ENERGY POWER AND FORCE...studies the laws and theories of electric power generation that govern motion and how to apply them to a range of concepts including rotational inertia, acceleration, velocity, lift, force, torque, etc. Studies the law of Conservation of Energy andbasic atomic theory and how these concepts apply to electric power generation.
 The use and function of simple machines, and how they relate to electric power generator function, is also explored.